“Effective 1st December: We will be operational on Saturdays for both Order Processing and Customer Support.”

 If someone doesn’t return your Money, there are several Legal steps for Recovery of Money:

-Legal Action for Money Recovery
+Legal Notice for Money Recovery

 1. Send a formal demand letter: Start by sending a formal demand Notice for Recovery of Money.
 Provide details of the debt, including amounts, dates and any agreements in writing.